How was your experience with Brooke Friedman at San Diego Fertility Center?

 Describe your experience with San Diego Fertility Center.

-Describe your experience with your nurse at San Diego Fertility Center.
-(Assigned nurse: Jenn)
+Describe the costs associated with your care under Brooke Friedman at San Diego Fertility Center.

 What specific things went wrong at San Diego Fertility Center?